Deutschland wieder Otterland

 Project Evaluation

 The progress of the project is evaluated in collaboration with the UFZ departments NSF, UPOL and the lead partner Deutsche Umwelthilfe e.V.
-(German Environmental Aid).
-In terms of formative project evaluation, measurable indicators are used to continuously check whether the previously defined sub-goals within the various work packages are being achieved over the course of the project.
+(Environmental Action Germany).
+Following the concept of formative project evaluation, measurable indicators are used to continuously assess whether we reach the previously defined sub-goals within the various work packages over the course of the project.

 Further Information